matija-marijan/E-GraphDTA/README.md

   ```

 Optional arguments:
---mutation/-x: Flag for including protein sequence mutations in the Davis dataset {0 (default),  1}.
+--mutation/-x: Flag for including protein sequence mutations in the Davis dataset {False (default)}.

 These scripts return train and test .csv files in the data/ folder, as well as train and test .pt files in the data/processed, which are to be used during training.